AlexMapley/workstation/README.md

 bash init.sh
 ```

-This should take a few minutes, and will require some interactivity specifically for setting up python.
+This should take a few minutes, and may require some interactivity (specifically for setting up python).
+Currently the best way to pick/choose language dependencies is to manually comment in/out that `init.sh` file, working on that in the future.

 ## Technologies Supported
 - Mysql